 IACTEC-Space is the project within IACTEC that will drive innovation and development related to the use of small satellite payloads and process of the acquired data.
 Our initial focus will be on Earth Observation (starting with the ALISIO-I mission that will board the SWIR camera DRAGO), with a view to developing our technological capabilities for application to space observational projects with these type of satellites.

 ALISIO-I is the first mission fully developed in IACTEC-Space.
 It will be one of the pioneer nano-satellites that will observe the Earth in the SWIR range.
-Its launch is expected in 2021.
+No confirmed launch date.

 This mission has a double objective: to demonstrate the ability to observe the Earth in the SWIR range from a 3U+ nanosatellite and consolidate a multidisciplinary team capable of designing small satellite payloads.
 This team is now prepared for the development of small satellite payloads following the strictest ECSS standards.